Gromov K-area and jumping curves in CP^n: Introduction

 \subsection{Jumping curves in $ \mathbb{CP} ^{n}$}

-Although the proof of Theorem \ref{thm.projective} is via a rather transcendental piece of technology known as quantum classes, it is also closely related to the classical notion of jumping curves in $ \mathbb{CP} ^{n}$.
+Although the proof of Theorem \ref{thm.projective} is via transcendental methods of Gromov-Witten theory, it is also closely related to the classical notion of jumping curves in $ \mathbb{CP} ^{n}$.
 In fact, as a corollary, we obtain an interesting phenomenon regarding these jumping curves.
 Here is a simplified version of the definition, suitable in our context. \begin{definition} Let $E \to \mathbb{CP} ^{n}$ be a $rank _{ \mathbb{C}} E =r$ holomorphic vector bundle, with $c_1 (E)=0$.
-A smooth rational curve $C$ in $ \mathbb{CP} ^{n}$ will be called a \emph { \textbf{jumping curve}}, if the restriction of $E$ to $C$ (by which we mean pullback) is not trivial as a holomorphic vector bundle. \end{definition} Jumping curves $C$ can be further classified by the holomorphic isomorphism type of $E| _{C}$, which by Grothendieck-Birkhoff theorem is:
+A smooth rational curve $C$ in $ \mathbb{CP} ^{n}$ will be called a \emph { \textbf{jumping curve}}, if the restriction of $E$ to $C$ (by which we mean pullback) is not trivial as a holomorphic vector bundle.
+(Actually we will just be concerned with jumping lines.) \end{definition} Jumping curves $C$ can be further classified by the holomorphic isomorphism type of $E| _{C}$, which by Grothendieck-Birkhoff theorem is:

 We can actually give a symplectic generalization of this notion as follows: Let $P _{E} \to \mathbb{CP} ^{n}$ denote the projectivization of $E$, which is a Hamiltonian bundle and so its total space has a natural deformation class of symplectic forms $\Omega$, extending the fiber wise symplectic forms $\omega _{st}$, see \cite{MS2}.